Kays Ruiz-Atil: Paris Saint-Germain

-Return to Barcelona
+Barcelona B

 On 12 July 2021, Ruiz-Atil returned to Barcelona, signing a three-year contract with an option for a further two years.
 He was assigned to the reserve team in the Primera División RFEF.
 His buyout clause was set at 50 million euros, and upon a promotion to the first team, the clause would have risen to 100 million.
 He made his debut on 6 November in a 4–0 home win against Sevilla Atlético, coming on as an 81st-minute substitute for Antonio Aranda.
 On 11 May 2022, Barcelona announced that they had terminated Ruiz-Atil's contract.

 Auxerre

 On 28 June 2022, Ruiz-Atil signed with newly promoted Ligue 1 side Auxerre on a three-year contract.
 He chose the number 18 jersey at the club.
 On 31 August, he made his debut for Auxerre in a 2–1 away defeat to Lyon, his hometown club.

+On 12 July 2023, Auxerre announced that they had terminated Ruiz-Atil's contract.

+Francs Borains

+Having not featured in a match since November 2022, Ruiz-Atil joined Challenger Pro League side Francs Borains on a free transfer in May 2024.

 International career

+Ruiz-Atil is eligible to play for France, Morocco, and Spain.

 Ruiz-Atil was selected with the Morocco U15 national team in November 2016.
 He was also selected with the France U16 national team in August 2017, and the France U19 national team in October 2020.

 On 3 September 2021, Ruiz-Atil made his debut for the France U20 national team in a 0–0 friendly draw against Norway.

+In November 2022, he chose to represent Morocco and was selected for the U23 Moroccan team.